Cairi-S/tom-poulson-2/README.md

 ### DESIGN

 #### Colour Scheme
-The three main colours I am proposing to use are XXX (background), YYY (headings and icons) and ZZZ (main text).
-These reason for these colors are .
+The three main colours I am proposing to use are an off-white (HEX #f5f5f5), a deep maroon (HEX #4C1130) and a dark gray (HEX #333).
+These colors are refined and muted allowing reflecting the style of music that the performer specialises in.
+The gray and off white alternate as background color and text color to provide easily readable text while not being harsh on the users eye.
+The maroon is only used in the header and footer to inject a splash of color.
+It links to the color of the braces the musicians wears in the Home pages hero image.

 #### Typography
-- Fonts TBC
+- Fonts:
+* Poppins:
+* Raleway:
 - Imagery/Videos:
    1. All Hero images used will mainly be action shots of the musician performing/teaching.
    2. The Home page will feature an image of Tom performing a solo project with letters falling from the ceiling.